A healthy dog, when resting, takes about 10 to 30 breaths per minute.

 Here are some possible causes of excessive panting in dogs:

-When a dog is in pain, he will most likely pant.
+When a dog is in pain, he will most likely pant, and maybe even shake.

 If a dog has an acute pain in his stomach, he pants and drools.
 He will also show signs of distress and restlessness – he seems unable to find a comfortable position to lie down.
 He will cry out in pain if you press on his stomach.

 Various health issues can cause acute stomach pain, such as bloating, poisoning, trauma and internal injuries to the abdomen, peritonitis (inflammation of the cavity containing the abdominal organs), to name a few.

-Heat stroke is a common cause of excessive panting in dogs.
+Heat stroke is a common cause for dogs to pant excessively.
 If your dog has been out in the sun for a long time, and he starts panting and drooling, he may be suffering from heat stroke, which is potentially life-threatening.

 Other symptoms associated with heat stroke include thick saliva, vomiting, and a bright red tongue.
-The rectal temperature can go up to 104°F to 110°F. Heat stroke is an emergency and requires immediate treatment.
+The rectal temperature can go up to 104°F to 110°F. Heat stroke is an emergency and requires immediate veterinary treatment.

 For example, you may notice that your dog pants more frequently and excessively the first few days after moving to a new environment, or when your new puppy first joins your family.